Yates Report: Lack of job security and protection

 The report noted that many teams lacked human resource departments, and that league roster rules and policies led to a lack of job security that enabled retaliation and further chilled player reports of misconduct.
 The report also suggested that the entities' focus on sustaining the league financially blinded them from addressing these systemic player safety problems.

 Obstruction of investigations

 The report alleged that Portland Thorns FC, Racing Louisville FC, and Chicago Red Stars impeded Yates' investigation, with the Thorns interfering with witness access and using legal arguments to impede access of relevant documents, the Red Stars taking more than eight months to produce relevant documents, and Louisville refusing to provide documents about Holly and using a non-disclosure agreement to justify preventing current and former employee witnesses from answering questions.

 Failed responses encouraging further abuse

-The report noted that failures by teams, the league, and the USSF contributed to the continuation of misconduct, which endangered additional players after the fact and further encouraged retaliation against whistleblowers.
+The report noted "institutional failures [by clubs, the league, and USSF] that perpetuated misconduct", which endangered additional players after the fact and further encouraged retaliation against whistleblowers.